ArpanMahatra1999/AI-Plays-Flappy-Bird/README.md

 # AI-Plays-Flappy-Bird

-Python code for using generators.
+Python code for using pygame to play flappy bird by NEAT AI algorithm.
 Tools used:
 1. Pycharm Community Edition 2019.3.1